-A sapphire blue sky, with the occasional puff of clouds, stretched wide over the ramshackle port town of Briggs’ Reach.
+A sapphire blue sky with the occasional puff of clouds stretched wide over the ramshackle port town of Briggs’ Reach.
 Ships in their coming and goings dotted the small fishing town’s harbor and sky.
-Of anyone, the broad-shouldered Peter Townsend was as recognizable a feature in Brigg’s Reach as the brightly colored fishing cottages in the town.
+Of anyone, the broad-shouldered Peter Townsend was as recognizable a feature in Briggs’ Reach as the brightly colored fishing cottages in the town.
 A former sky pirate, then later privateer for the Queen, Pete was rarely surprised these days.
-A unique qualification, so he was told, that made him well suited as dockmaster for Brigg’s Reach.
-However, when the Brass Griffin touched water, and drifted toward an empty slip in the docks, he whistled low in small amazement.
-With an amazed look, he lit his pipe before walking towards the damaged schooner.
-That much damage a person did not see every day.
+It was a unique qualification, so he was told, that made him well suited as dockmaster for Briggs’ Reach.
+However, as the Brass Griffin touched water and drifted toward an empty slip in the docks, he whistled low in astonishment.

 A young man, human, dressed in a loose shirt, brown trousers and worn shoes skid to a stop along the boardwalk, calling out in their direction, “Oy!
 Ya the Brass Griffin?”